Topener/nl.fokkezb.infiniteScroll/README.md

 | init       | `Ti.UI.TableView` | Manually init the widget if it's the child element of the table, or to work around [TC-3417](https://jira.appcelerator.org/browse/TC-3417) in Alloy 1.3.0-cr.

 ## Changelog
+* 1.3.3:
+  * Fixes #25 when using the widget with no XML.
 * 1.3.2:
   * Workaround for regression in Alloy 1.3.0-cr
 * 1.3.1: